cncf/glossary/content/en/pod.md

 While containers generally act as independent units that run and control a particular workload, there are cases when containers need to interact and be controlled in a tightly coupled manner.

-Managing these closely related containers individually would lead to management task redundancies.
+If each of these closely related containers were managed individually, it would lead to redundant management tasks.
 For example, the operator would have to repeatedly determine the placement of related containers to ensure they remain together.
 And although the lifecycles of these related containers need to be synchronized, they can only be managed individually.